Home > Professional Development > Fellowships Scheme > Associate Fellowship

 Who is it for?
 Associate Fellowship of SEDA (AFSEDA) is designed for SEDA members (individual or associate) who have some involvement in academic development.
 This might include people in roles such as early career academic developers, departmental learning and teaching co-ordinators, and others such as learning support staff and those involved in substantial projects or change initiatives.
 It is a developmental stage on the path towards achieving the Fellowship of SEDA.

 Registering for Associate Fellowship Associate Fellowship is achieved by registering on the scheme and engaging in a range of face-to-face and/or online developmental activities.
-Examples of relevant activities are attending SEDA conferences, workshops or the SEDA Summer School, taking an online course, or working in support groups.
+We particularly encourage AFSEDA holders to attend the SEDA Summer School.
+Examples of other relevant activities are attending SEDA conferences, workshops or taking the SEDA online workshop.

 Please email firstname.lastname@example.org if you wish to register for Associate Fellowship.